real-token/balance-calculator/readme.md

 - [ ] Write the Code Modification and Feature Addition section -> add calculation model for voting power
 - [ ] Add a custom logger to remove TheGraph API keys from the logs
+- [ ] Add the dex keys management in the ranking calculation